gregory144/path-manager/README.md

 file of the same name)
 1. Add append functionality (add to the end of PATH)
 1. Add support for other env variables (MANPATH, COWPATH)
+1. Research options for modifying current shell's path without having to use source/backticks